Azure-Samples/ms-identity-dotnet-adfs-to-aad/README.md

 # AD FS to Azure AD application migration playbook

-This set of ASP.NET code samples and accompanying tutorials can help you learn how to safely and securely migrate your applications that are integrated with Active Directory Federation Services (AD FS) to Azure Active Directory (Azure AD).
+This set of ASP.NET code samples and accompanying tutorials will help you learn how to safely and securely migrate your applications integrated with Active Directory Federation Services (AD FS) to Azure Active Directory (Azure AD).

-These code samples are a companion to [Moving application authentication from AD FS to Azure AD](https://docs.microsoft.com/azure/active-directory/manage-apps/migrate-adfs-apps-to-azure) on docs<span>.microsoft<span>.com.
+These code samples are a companion to [Moving application authentication from AD FS to Azure AD](https://docs.microsoft.com/azure/active-directory/manage-apps/migrate-adfs-apps-to-azure) available on the Microsoft Docs site.

-The directories in this repo contain tutorial *chapters*, each with a README and sample code covering a scenario.
-The chapters cover the most common types of authentication used by applications that are integrated with AD FS today, and with them you can learn and gain experience before undertaking similar steps for your applications currently running in production.
+The folders in this repo are arranged as *chapters*, each with a README and sample code for a scenario.
+The chapters cover the most common types of authentication utilized by applications integrated with AD FS today, and we hope they let you learn and gain valuable experience before undertaking an app migration initiative for your applications currently running in production.

 ## Prerequisites